runwayproject/protocol/README.md

 - Servers only act as relays and coordinators.
 They do not store conversation state.
 - Conversation structure is client owned.
 - Servers cannot determine sender identity (via sealed sender), conversation membershsip or conversation type.
-- One-to-one and group messaging are indistinguishable to the server.
+- One-to-one and group messaging are indistinguishable at the cryptographic and protocol level, except for unavoidable metadata such as delivery fan-out

 ## 2. Roles and Trust Model
 ### 2.1 Roles